dobaniashish/laravel-notice-board/README.md

 ## Running application and services

-To start the server use the following command in separate terminals.
+To start the server run the following command in separate terminals.

 1. Start PHP development server.
     ```bash